Igor9985563/Igor9985563/README.md

 ---

 ## 📜 About Me
-Igor is an inquisitive and driven 18-year-old with a passion for cybersecurity, programming, and creative digital projects.
-He explores Python, C#, and Blender, constantly expanding his skills and knowledge.
-Though he has not yet gained formal work experience, Igor is dedicated to self-improvement, creating phonk tracks, and reading books on physics and Cisco networking technologies.
-His analytical mind and problem-solving nature reflect his desire to master complex systems, embodying a balance of technical precision and creative exploration.
+An ambitious 18-year-old passionate about Cybersecurity, Python, and C Sharp.
+He occasionally composes Phonk music and enjoys reading books on physics and Cisco networking.
+Constantly expanding his knowledge, he strives to grow in technology and programming, aiming to develop in network administration.

 ---

 ## 🛠 Skills
 - **Experience enhancement:** ★★★★★★
 - **Adaptability:** ★★★★★
-- **Blender:** ★★★
 - **FL Studio:** ★★★★★
 - **Programming Languages:** ★★★★☆
 - **Cisco Networking:** ★★★★★